 I was thinking it would be fun to watch a movie in the fort, so popcorn would be a perfect snack.
 I decorated some plastic cups with some star gem stickers, and some glitter washi tape.

-Then I filled the cups with some white cheddar popcorn, and a few yellow candies and star sprinkles.
+Then I filled the cups with some white cheddar popcorn, and a few yellow candies and star sprinkles for my girls to enjoy with a little screen time in our blanket fort.

-If your kids wanted to sleep in the fort, it would be fun to do a star themed breakfast.
+If your kids wanted to sleep in the fort, it would be a lot of fun to do a star themed breakfast.
 I used a star shaped cookie cutter to cut out some Nutella toast, and then added some really pretty sprinkles to one corner.

 Family Fun or Date Night

-I think our fort will be up all weekend, it’s so cozy and magical.
+I think our own pillow fort will be up all weekend, it’s so cozy and magical inside.
 This is the perfect activity to do with your kids.
-Enjoy some family cuddles, a movie, book reading, or a family board game in the fort.
-Or how about a romantic fort for date night?
-Watch a movie together, or put on some music, light some candles, and pour a few glasses of wine.
+Enjoy some family cuddles, quality time, a movie, a couple of books, or family board games in the fort.
+Any little kid or big kid could have hours of fun enjoying imaginative play in a fort like this.

 With a beautiful pillow fort in your living room, life really is a party!